logigearcorp/docs.testarchitect.com/content/user-guide/support/frequently-asked-questions/java-heap-space-encounters-outofmemoryerror/_index.md

 ![](/images/TA_FAQ/Images/TA_SHELL_HEAP_SIZE_var.png)

-**Note:** Be aware that the variable will affect other commands in the TestArchitect command line tool.
+{{<note>}} Be aware that the variable will affect other commands in the TestArchitect command line tool.